gbuana/UseCase1-Prediction_Model_FinanKu/README.md

 Review Period:

-- Customers are reviewed for the past year
+- Customers are reviewed for the past a year
 - Customers are reviewed for the last 6 months

 Variable Adjustment: